 Control Control Parameters

 strategies Parameter Abbreviation Value

 Proportional Gain Кр 2.099

 PID Integral Gain Ki 9.56x10 -3

 Derivative Gain Kd 0.035

-Filter N 12.207
+Filter Ν 12.207

 Param 1 δ 129.51

 SN-Function Param 2 β 248.53

-Variation of Error e{max} 2
+Variation of Error $e{max}$ 2

+Control value in $u{e0}$ 0.01

-Dead-zone compensator Control value in the range of desired e {ss} u{e0} 0.01
+Dead-zone the range of

+compensator desired ess

-• +ve dead-zone compensation u_p 0.5
++ve dead-zone $u_p$ 0.5

+compensation

--ve dead-zone compensation u_n -0.65
+-ve dead-zone $u_n$ -0.65

+compensation

-Desired e {ss} e_d 0.005
+Desired e ss $e_d$ 0.005

 Fig. 5 demonstrates the simulated result of the output response obtained from the system controlled by SNPID, PID and NPID controller.
 The result indicates that these controllers are able to follow the input with different position and direction.
 Though, it can be seen that the SNPID offer faster response with lower steady-state error compared to the other methods.
-The steady-state error for the system with NPID is closely mimics the result obtained by the system with SNPID controller.
-But, it provides the slower response compared to the others.
-For the system with PID controller, the performance is doggerel compared to other due to the presence of overshoot that can reduce the system robustness.
-In order to validated the performance of the SNPID controller, the result from simulation is compared to the result obtained from the realtime system.
+The steady-state error for the system with NPID is close mimics the result obtained by the system with SNPID controller.
+However, it provides the slower response compared to the others.
+For a system with PID controller, the performance is doggerel compared to other due to the presence of overshoot that can reduce the system robustness.
+In order to validate the performance of the SNPID controller, the result from the simulation is compared to the result obtained from the real-time system.
 As can be seen from Fig. 6, the response obtained based on experimental is quite similar with the simulation.